OutSystems/docs-howtos/src/development/data-grid/reactive/data-grid-react-api-ref.md

 HasInvalidLines
 :   Type: Boolean.
-    Tells if there is any invalid lines in the data grid.
+    Checks if there are any invalid lines in the data grid.

 InvalidLines
 :   Type: Text.